-6.2 Example Attacks
+7.2 Example Attacks

-We examine two example attacks.
-The first one injects a randomly chosen channel impulse response into the receiver.
-The second one reproduces a same channel impulse response in the CRAWDAD data set.
-For both attacks, we place the transmitter at location 2 shown in Figure 9.
+We examine three example attacks: (1) injecting a randomly chosen channel impulse response into the receiver, (2) reproducing a same channel impulse response in the CRAWDAD data set; and (3) mimicking another location while hiding the true location.
+For all three attacks, we place the transmitter at location 2 shown in Figure 9.

-6.2.1 First example: Generating A Random Channel Response
+7.2.1 Generating a Random Channel Response

-The first example is a virtual multipath attack with intent to generate a random channel impulse response.
-Figure 10 plots the real channel impulse response between the transmitter and the receiver, the channel impulse response chosen by the attacker, and the estimated channel impulse response at the receiver.
-The y-axis and the x-axis indicate the power gain and the relevant path respectively.
+First we show an attack with intent to generate a random channel impulse response.
+Figure 13 plots the real channel impulse response between the transmitter and the receiver, the channel impulse response chosen by the attacker, and the estimated channel impulse response at the receiver.
+The yaxis and the x-axis indicate the power gain and the relevant path respectively.
 We can see that the chosen channel impulse response and the estimated one are very similar to each other, but both of them significantly deviate from the real channel.
 The Euclidean distance between the chosen channel and the real channel is 0.3025, whereas that between the chosen channel and the estimated channel is as small as 0.0686.

-6.2.2 Second Example: Replicating A Same Channel Response in A Different Building
+7.2.2 Replicating a Same Channel Response in a Different Building

-In the second example, an attacker aims to generate a channel impulse response in our office building such that the generate channel impulse response is exactly the same as one in the CRAWDAD data set, which was collected in an office building in the University of Utah.
-We note our USRP system is different from the CRAWDAD measurement system, Sigtek model ST-515, which has a much higher bandwidth (40MHz) than the USRP (10MHz).
+In the second example, an attacker aims to generate a channel impulse response in our office building such that the generated channel impulse response is exactly the same as one in the CRAWDAD data set, which was collected in an office building in the University of Utah.
+We note our USRP system is different from the CRAWDAD measurement system, Sigtek model ST-515, which has a much higher bandwidth (40 MHz) than the USRP (10 MHz).
 Therefore, the CRAWDAD measurement system can observe richer multipaths.
 Nevertheless, even with a relatively low-end USRP, we can still duplicate the resolvable paths in a channel impulse response measured in the CRAWDAD data set.

-Specifically, we select one channel impulse response (between nodes 14 and 43) from the CRAWDAD data set and we plot it as "CRAWDAD channel" in Figure 11.
+Specifically, we select one channel impulse response (between nodes 14 and 43) from the CRAWDAD data set and we plot it as "CRAWDAD channel" in Figure 14.
 We can see that this channel impulse response carries three peaks and thus exhibits three resolvable multipaths.
-We launch the virtual multipath attack to make a replica of the same three resolvable multipaths observed at the receiver in our experiment, which is shown as "Crafted channel" in Figure 11.
+We launch the virtual multipath attack to make a replica of the same three resolvable multipaths observed at the receiver in our experiment, which is shown as "Crafted channel" in Figure 14.
 The attack's crafted channel impulse response of the resolvable multipaths closely matches the CRAWDAD channel response and their Euclidean distance is as small as 0.0036.